Wnuk1988/ChildrenPage/README.md

 + *security_credentials* – stores data about login, password (in encrypted form), user data for identification.

-To run a project using the open **Docker** platform, you need to configure the <u>application.properties</u> file.
+To create a project image on the open platform **Docker**, you need to configure the <u>application.properties</u> file.
 Change the value of the lines:
 + spring.jpa.hibernate.ddl-auto=update on create;
 + spring.datasource.url=jdbc:postgresql://localhost:5432/ChildrenPage on jdbc:postgresql://${DB_HOST}/ChildrenPage